fallen-icarus/cardano-loans/README.md

 3. All Offers made to a borrower.
 4. All the lender's current open Offers.
 5. All the borrower's current loans.
-6. All the lender's current loans.
+6. All the lender's current loans based off their Key NFTs.
 7. The borrower's credit history.
-8. The lender's loan history.
+8. A specific loan based on the LoanID.

 `cardano-loans` supports all of these queries.
-To see example responses for all these queries, check out the [GettingStarted](GettingStarted.md).

 ### Trustless p2p Negotiations
 Negotiation, acceptance, and repayment of loans occur fully p2p.
 All assets are always in control of either the borrower or lender, no middleman contracts/addresses are necessary.
 Tokens in the "Offer" Phase are held in UTxOs that reside in the borrower's address.
 The borrower cannot *spend* this UTxO unless they proceed with moving the loan into the "Active" Phase, but they *do* have staking rights over the UTxO.
 Lenders are therefore incentivized to keep offer periods short, since the offer's stake is controlled by the borrower.